NathaliaBarreiros/audio_transcription_deepspeech/README.md

 # Transcription .wav audio files with DeepSpeech library

 The objective of this project is to read a column of a CSV file that contains paths of audio files with a .wav extension, and then transcribe the audios with the help of Mozilla's DeepSpeech library.
 Finally, another CSV file containing a new column with the transcribed text must be returned.
+This project uses both object-oriented and functional programming paradigm, so there are folders for each approach.

 ## Audio specifications